How to Make Moisturizing Aloe Vera Soap

 - A wooden spoon

-- Put on the safety glasses and carefully set the glass container in the sink.
+- First, put on the safety glasses and carefully set the glass container in the sink.

-- Vapors will be produced and you should leave the mixture to cool.
+- Next, vapors will be produced and you should leave the mixture to cool.

-- Be sure to run a fan or air out the room you’re working in.
+- Be sure to ventilate the room you’re working in.

-- Now add the olive oil and coconut oil to a saucepan over low heat, and when it reaches about 115 ° F (fairly hot), remove it from the heat and mix in the soda and water with a hand mixer.
+- Now add the olive oil and coconut oil to a saucepan over low heat.
+When it reaches about 115 ° F or 46° C (fairly hot), remove it from the heat and combine the mixture and the water with a hand mixer.

 - Start with low speed to avoid splashing, and gradually beat it until it has the consistency of a gel.